-What do we know about Rising Stars Academy on Vine? - The Rising Stars Academy on Vine Street currently does not have a “stars ranking” from the State because it is such a new program.
-All teachers and administrators are fully qualified per State requirements, and all documentation is in order for the site visit that will happen sometime this school year.
-We expect nothing less than a 5-star rating when the process is complete.
-The building has already undergone renovation, currently operates Pre Kindergarten classes, and will be ready to house additional classes next school year.
-The gymnasium has an indoor playground that will feature a play structure on soft ground as well as hard surfaces for toys like tricycles.
+Is Rising Stars a good location? – The Rising Stars Academy currently does not have a “star ranking” from the State because it is such a new program.
+All teachers and administrators are fully qualified per state requirements, and all documentation is in order for the site visit that will happen in 2017-18.
+CPS expects a 5-star rating when that process is complete.
+The building has been renovated and currently houses approximately 200 students.
+Additional pre-k classes will be added next school year.
+The school has a cafeteria/auditorium, a library, a muscle room, an outdoor playground, and a gymnasium with a large play structure on soft ground as well as hard surfaces for toys like tricycles.

-How long will CANS operate at Rising Stars on Vine? - Although Rising Stars Academy on Vine will be primarily used for Cincinnati preschoolers, CANS will operate here until the permanent location at 3711 Clifton Avenue (in the former Clifton School building) is ready for use.
-This is anticipated to be no later than the start of the 2019 school year.
+When will CANS move to its permanent location? – CANS will operate at Rising Stars until the former Clifton School building is ready for use.
+This is expected to be no later than the start of the 2019 school year (August 2019).

-Why can’t Clifton area kids just go to Fairview? - Clifton Fairview German Language School is a city-wide magnet school that has a recently-changed enrollment process.
-Neighborhoods close to the school have no advantages for admission or being chosen in the lottery.
+Why can’t Clifton-area kids just go to Fairview? – Fairview is a city-wide magnet school, and the enrollment process has changed so that Clifton children do not get enrollment priority.
 The demand for seats at Fairview greatly exceeds the number of spaces available.
-There are many children living in the Clifton/CUF/Spring Grove Village area who are unsuccessful with their lottery choices yearly resulting in a frustrating situation for families now forced to seek other quality education options.
+Forty children were on the waiting list for the 2017-18 school year.
+All of this has created a difficult situation for families who are forced to seek other quality education options.

-Will the use of vouchers be impacted? - Yes.
-We have reason to believe that vouchers will not be accessible for the 2018-19 school year.
-With the opening of the new school, it will be unranked for a few years until it is established, and will not be a “failing school.”
-Students living within the boundaries of the school will be eligible for a voucher only if the family income is at or below 200% of the Federal Poverty Guidelines ($49,200 for a family of 4).
-We have asked CPS to help us to fully understand this State-determined issue which is still under study.
+Will the use of vouchers be impacted by CANS? – Yes.
+New vouchers will likely not be available for those residing within the neighborhood school’s boundaries for the 2018-19 school year.
+This is because CANS is not rated as a “failing school,” the condition for voucher availability.
+Students living within the CANS boundaries will be eligible for a voucher only if the family income is at or below 200% of the Federal Poverty Guidelines ($49,200 for a family of 4).
+This is all determined by state law.

 Questions?
 Please contact us.